 Funding for the Ignitable Liquids Reference Collection and Database has been provided by the University of Central Florida and through grants awarded by the National Institute of Justice.
 To cite the database use the following: online Ignitable Liquids Reference Collection Database [internet].
 National Center for Forensic Science, University of Central Florida. [cited yy/mm/dd], Available from: http://ilrc.ucf.edu/.

 To order reference liquid samples use the shopping cart by selecting view complete list on the search database page or by selecting order sample(s) on the sample detail & download pages.
 Complete the order form by providing your buyer's information and then print the completed form.
 If you choose not to use the shopping cart, you can complete this order form.
 Please remember that not all reference liquid samples are available for purchase.
 Availability for a reference liquid sample can be found on its sample detail & download page.
 Send your order form to the attention of Mary Williams at P.O.
 Box 162367, Orlando FL 32816-2367, FAX to 407-823-3162, or e-mail to Mary.Williams@ucf.edu.
 Reference liquids are deposited into 1/2 dram vials containing activated charcoal.
 Reference liquid samples are $5.00 per sample plus shipping and handling.
+We do not have the ability to accept credit cards, we can accept purchase orders, money orders, and checks.
+Terms: net 30 days.
 Contact Mary Williams at 407-823-6038 for ordering information and quotes.